eliana-pino/tidy/README.md

 ### Balthisar Tidy 2.2.1 (October 2015)

+Please note that this release is made only for _Balthisar Tidy_ distributed from **balthisar.com**, as the only functional difference does not apply to App Store versions.

 - Bug Fixes
     - Updated Apple Transport Security settings so that _Balthisar Tidy_ web version can check for updates.